tedee-com/tedee-api-doc/docs/source/howtos/get-and-sync-locks.rst

 Sync user locks
 -----------------------

-Then after you have succesfully downloaded locks data you can use endpoint :doc:`Sync locks <../endpoints/lock/sync>` to periodicalu refresh current state of user locks like battery level, connection state, and lock position.
+Then after you have succesfully downloaded locks data you can use endpoint :doc:`Sync locks <../endpoints/lock/sync>` to periodically refresh current state of user locks like battery level, connection state, and lock position.

 **Sample request**